Rebecca Fox-Blair

 608-316-1924

 Stacy grew up in New Jersey, went to art school in Baltimore and got a bachelor’s degree in Anthropology at the UW-Madison.
 She left her job of many years doing graphic design at Overture Center to care for her elderly and sick father.
-Since then she started a business, EarthSilks, dyeing silk using plants, earth and sawdust.
+Since then she started a business, EarthSilks, dyeing silk using plants.
 This coincides with her passion for learning about plants, “weeds” and herbs as food and medicine.
 She has a deep respect for alternative education and volunteered at Malcolm Shabazz High School for many years.
 She believes in life long learning, a just society for all and in looking at life creatively while searching out ways to grow and change.
 These are all values that MG21 embraces.
 She is thrilled to be part of the MG21 staff.

 chloe.malmgren@mgschools.net